Collection Management Policies

 - Recommendations may be made to a relevant faculty liaison or subject librarian.

-- Media collections include audio and visual recordings on digital video disc (DVD), compact disc (CD), streaming audio and video, and emerging formats.
+Media collections include audio and visual recordings on digital videodisc (DVD), compact disc (CD), streaming audio and video, and emerging technologies.

-- Microform materials are acquired selectively when space or fragility of the original format is an issue.
+Microform materials are acquired selectively when space or fragility of the original is an issue.

 - Music Scores

 Music scores are acquired as needed to support the curriculum.

 Maps, atlases, charts, and other cartographic materials are acquired as needed to support the curriculum.